-My post about Diahann Carroll's enchanting cameo in the 1961 film.
-Goodbye Again (HERE), got me thinking about that other black and white film shot in Paris, that she was in that same year, Paris Blues.
+My post about Diahann Carroll's enchanting cameo in the 1961 film, Goodbye Again (HERE), got me thinking about that other black and white film shot in Paris, that she co-starred in that same year - Paris Blues.

 Directed by Martin Ritt, a great American director who I still think is terribly underrated (Hud, The Molly Maguires, Norma Rae, Sounder), the film is admittedly rather thin, plot-wise.
 More of a souffle than a full course meal.